diploi/component-python/README.md

 # Python Component for Diploi

-Uses the official [python](https://hub.docker.com/_/python) Docker image.
+Uses [uv](https://docs.astral.sh/uv/) to manage Python versions & packages.

 ## Operation

 ### Development

-Will activate a virtual environment in `.venv` and run `pip install -r requirements.txt` when component is first initialized, and `python src/main.py` when deployment is started.
+Will activate a virtual environment in `.venv` and run `uv sync` when component is first initialized, and `python src/main.py` when deployment is started.

 ### Production

 Will build a production ready image.
-Image runs `pip install -r requirements.txt` when being created.
+Image runs `uv sync` when being created.
 Once the image runs, `python src/main.py` is called.